IQTLabs/FakeFinder/README.md

 The default behavior when using the Dash-App.
 This work flow prioritizes availability by using **warm** (existing BUT stopped EC2 instances) or **hot** (existing AND running EC2 instances) virtual machines to run the inference on videos to be queried.
 <img src="./images/small_jobs.png" alt="drawing" width="750"/>
 ### Large jobs: scalability
 This is the default behavior when calling the system through the API and is intended for cases when a large amount of files need to be queried.
 In this workflow you can specify the number of replicas of each worker and split the files to be tested between them.
 This workflow leverages **cold** (don't currently exist) virtual machines.
-Using pre-build images on a container registry we can scale the inference workflow to as many instances as is required, accelerating the number of files analyzed per second at the cost of a larger start-up time.
+Using pre-built images on a container registry we can scale the inference workflow to as many instances as is required, accelerating the number of files analyzed per second at the cost of a larger start-up time.
 <img src="./images/batch_jobs.png" alt="drawing" width="575"/>

 ## Available Detectors <a name="detectors"></a>